Get all your news in one place.

 Susie Wiles

 Trump has named Susie Wiles as his White House chief of staff, the first woman to hold the influential role.
-She was previously the campaign manager for his successful bid for re-election.
+She was previously the campaign manager for his victorious bid for re-election.
 Although her political views remain somewhat ambiguous, she is seen as having led a successful and streamlined presidential race.
-Supporters believe she could introduce a level of organisation and discipline that was frequently absent throughout Trump’s first term, marked by a series of changes in the chief of staff role.
+Supporters believe she could introduce a level of organization and discipline that was frequently absent throughout Trump’s first term, marked by a series of changes in the chief of staff role.

 Potential role: unspecified